Abu Simbel: Cutting free the temples

 Tests had already been conducted with various types of powered and manual saws to determine the best way of cutting the stone.
 With a few exceptions it was determined that only handsaws would be employed on the facades and interiors.
-The most common types used were Novello saws (which had diamond -tipped teeth) and helicoidal saws.
-Once the sandstone had been strengthened with epoxy, work commenced on reducing the stresses that would occur when the rock above the temple’s ceilings was removed.
+The most common types used were Novello saws (which had diamond-tipped teeth) and helicoidal saws.
+Once the sandstone had been strengthened with epoxy, work commenced on reducing the stresses that would occur when the rock above the temple's ceilings was removed.
 This was accomplished by using chain saws to insert approximately 3.5 ft deep cuts inside the temples at the junction of the ceilings and walls.
 At the same time work commenced using handsaws to cut grooves as thin as possible into the ceiling, which was supported by felt tipped steel scaffolding.
 Rubber sheets were installed to protect the decoration while the cutting was undertaken.
-The activities inside the cramped dust filled temples required the Italian stonecutters to work in temperatures of 100 F and higher.
-The Joint Venture’s contract specified that that the weight of the individual blocks was not to exceed 20 tons for the temple chambers and 30 tons for the facades.
-To meet this requirement and to minimise the impact of any cuts considerable amount of work had gone into selecting where the cuts were to made but as they undertook the cutting the stonecutters would often use their innate feeling for stone to deviate.
-Once the cuts had been completed steel pins where inserted via holes drilled in the cuts to allow the workers on the exterior to other side of the stone to determine where to make the cuts that would join with the interior cuts.
-As they would not be seen these exterior cuts were wider as they were made with power saws.
+The activities inside the cramped, dust-filled temples required the Italian stonecutters to work in temperatures of 100 F and higher.
+The Joint Venture's contract specified that the weight of the individual blocks was not to exceed 20 tons for the temple chambers and 30 tons for the facades.
+To meet this requirement and to minimize the impact of any cuts, considerable amount of work had gone into selecting where the cuts were to be made.
+However, as they undertook the cutting, the stonecutters would often use their innate feeling for stone to deviate.
+Once the cuts had been completed, steel pins were inserted via holes drilled in the cuts to allow the workers on the exterior to determine where to make the cuts that would join with the interior cuts.
+As they would not be seen, these exterior cuts were wider and made with power saws.